Mary Schmidt Campbell

-Mary Schmidt Campbell (born October 21, 1947), is an American academic and government administrator, and museum director.
+Mary Schmidt Campbell (born October 21, 1947) is an American academic and government administrator, and museum director.
 She was the 10th president of Spelman College, serving from 2015 to 2022.
-Prior to this position, she served as a director and curator for art museums, as the director of the Commission for the New York City Department of Cultural Affairs, and for many years as the Dean of the Tisch School of the Arts at New York University.
+Previously, she served as a director and curator for art museums, as the director of the commission for the New York City Department of Cultural Affairs, and for many years as the dean of the Tisch School of the Arts at New York University.

 Early life and education

 Schmidt Campbell was born to Elaine and Harvey Schmidt in Philadelphia, Pennsylvania, on October 21, 1947.

 She attended Philadelphia High School for Girls.
 After earning a Bachelor of Arts degree in English literature from Swarthmore College in 1969, Schmidt Campbell taught English literature at Nkumbi International College in Zambia.
 She returned to the U.S. and studied art history at Syracuse University, graduating with a masters.
 She later earned a doctorate in humanities from Syracuse University.
 Her 1982 doctoral dissertation followed the life of the Afro-American artist Romare Bearden, and his quest struggle to "create a timeless and enduring body of work without relinquishing his unique individual identity".